Th3lazykid/100DaysOfHacking/README.md

 - With having no good control over consistency and persistence, this is something hard and challenging, but let's do it.
 Baby Steps it is.
 - Inspirations works both ways,
   - Somehow if this repo or the initiative helps you to take an initiative, I would not be enough proud.
+- [Edit, 9th Nov]:
+  - F Exams.
+Could not take risk as it is offline as well last exam of bachelor's degree.

 # Objective